Easy to make Asian Steak Bites—ready in 30 minutes or less! Serve with this amazingly delicious dipping sauce that requires only four ingredients!

 Dipping Sauce

 • Combine the mayo, lime juice, lime zest, sriracha, and sugar in a bowl.
 Add salt and pepper to taste.
-Stir well and then taste (add additional lime or sriracha to personal preference).
+Stir well and taste (add additional lime or sriracha to personal preference).

 Recipe Notes